INL/BlackLab/doc/technical/index-formats/integrated.md

 | INT_PER_TOKEN       |    1 | One 4-byte integer for each token in the document.                              |
 | ALL_TOKENS_THE_SAME |    2 | A single 4-byte value representing the value of all the tokens in the document. |

+## Relation info

+Relation info files currently have a codec name of `BlackLab40Postings` and a version of 1.
+(Additional versions or codecs may be added in the future)

+The relation info ensures that we can always look up any attributes for any relations matched (including "inline tags" such as `<s/>`, which most often have attributes).

+### docs - where to find information about each document

+- For each document:
+  - For each annotated field:
+    * field id (based on order in the fields file) (byte)
+    * offset in the relations file (long)

+### relations - Information per unique relation id.

+For each document+field:
+- number of relations (int)
+- For each relation id (first one is relation id 0):
+  - offset in attrset file (long)

+### attrset - Information per unique attribute value.

+- For each unique attribute set:
+  - number of attributes in set (int)
+  - For each attribute in this set:
+    - attribute name id (int)
+    - attribute value offset (long)

+### attrname - Attribute names

+This file will be read into memory when the index is opened, so it's quick to look up attribute names by index.

+- For each unique attribute name (id 0 is the first attribute):
+  - name (string)

+### attrvalues - Attribute values

+- For each unique attribute value:
+  - value (string)

 ## Content store

 Content store files currently have a codec name of `BlackLab40ContentStore` and a version of 1.
 (Additional versions or codecs may be added in the future)